-Whether it’s an HMRC PAYE mistake, or a tax refund mistake, responding directly to HMRC is the best way forward.
-Both you and your employee will need to go through and assess the bill and any calculations, and attempt to work out where the figures initially came from.
+Responding directly to HMRC is the best way forward, and both you and your employee will need to go through and assess the bill and any calculations, and attempt to work out where the figures initially came from.
 Then you’ll be able to decide the next course of action.

 What if I receive an unexpected HMRC bill or letter?

 Whether you’re an employee or you’re self-employed, if you receive an unexpected tax bill then you need to review its accuracy.
 For example, if you’re employed (or were recently employed) does your P45 or P60 match the information on your payslips?
-If you receive benefits in kind, is your P11D statement accurate?
+Is your P11D statement accurate if you receive benefits in kind?

 You should also check any allowances or reliefs to make sure you’re claiming them correctly and that the calculations are as expected.